VeerOneGPT/galileo-glass-ui/docs/animations/index.md

    - `useGalileoStateSpring` and `useMultiSpring` for state transitions

 3. **Orchestration:** The `useAnimationSequence` hook allows coordinating complex multi-step and multi-element animations.
+   - Now with improved TypeScript support in v1.0.19 through the new `PublicAnimationStage` type system
+   - Simplified API makes creating complex animation sequences more intuitive

 4. **Accessibility:** Features like `useReducedMotion` ensure animations respect user preferences and device capabilities.